HTX Presents at Bitcoin MENA 2024: Expanding Footprint in the Middle East

 Charmaine Lim, Head of VIP Client Services at HTX, stated during a roundtable discussion titled "Improving Access to Bitcoin in the UAE" that the country has made notable progress in promoting the adoption of Bitcoin and other cryptocurrencies since 2015.
 Despite these advancements, challenges persist, such as the cautious approach of certain banks toward cryptocurrency transactions, insufficient public education about cryptocurrencies, and regulatory uncertainties.
 These factors hinder the growth of the crypto sector in the UAE.

-Charmaine noted that HTX has secured the Provisional Approval for the Virtual Asset Service Provider (VASP) license from Dubai's VARA and is currently applying to upgrade it to a full VASP license.
-The platform is also taking proactive steps to collaborate with local banks in establishing a streamlined fiat-to-cryptocurrency transaction channel.
+Charmaine emphasized HTX's strong focus on the UAE market, noting the platform's ongoing efforts to connect with regulatory bodies and its proactive steps to collaborate with local banks in establishing a streamlined fiat-to-cryptocurrency transaction channel.
 Charmaine added that HTX will provide global users with learning opportunities on subjects such as crypto trading, storage, and security through HTX Live and online workshops.
 The platform will also continue to expand language options, including offering Arabic support, to enhance the user experience.

 Furthermore, Charmaine suggested that the UAE government create a favorable environment for crypto businesses by establishing a clear regulatory framework, streamlining the license application process for service providers, offering tax incentives to blockchain companies, and expanding the current regulatory sandbox to accelerate the adoption of cryptocurrencies in the country.